darklang/docs/docs/your-first.md

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/api_body.png)

-7. Run the API request in the editor by hitting the play button next to `HTTPClient::post`.
+7. Run the API request in the editor by hitting the play button next to `HttpClient::post`.
 If the request is successful, a success will be returned and you'll see the record in your Airtable base.

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/api_success.png)